Difference Between PA and Nurse

 Main Differences Between PA and Nurse

-2. They differ in terms of supervision of Physician for Physician Assistance it is mandatory to work under supervision, while for Nurse it may or may not be mandatory.
+2. They differ in terms of the supervision of Physicians for Physician Assistance, it is mandatory to work under supervision, while for Nurses, it may or may not be mandatory.

-4. Both of the profession needs to re-certify but the period after they required this is different.
-For physician assistance, they require to re-certify after ten years, whereas in the case of a nurse, they require to re-certify it after five years.
+4. Both professions need to re-certify, but the period after they require this is different.
+For physician assistance, they require to re-certify after ten years, whereas, in the case of a nurse, they require to re-certify after five years.

-5. Both of them require different educational qualifications, Physician Assistance required to have a bachelors and masters in physician’s assistance studies, while the nurse is required to have a degree of bachelor and masters in nursing practice.
+5. Both of them require different educational qualifications, Physician Assistance requires to have a bachelor’s and master’s in physician’s assistance studies, while the nurse is required to have a degree of bachelor’s and master’s in nursing practice.

 6. Last but not least, for the certification process, a nurse should have 500 to 700 hours of clinical experience, whereas a physician assistant must have 2000 hours of clinical experience.